DancesWithDingo/ViewModelToolkit/README.md

 # ViewModelToolkit

 ViewModelToolkit is a .NET MAUI toolkit for C# developers using the Model-View-ViewModel (MVVM) pattern.
-The package includes ViewModelBase, DialogManager and CoreNavigation, three components that can make a programmer's job much easier while providing a (relatively) simple, clean and consise codebase.
+The package includes ViewModelBase, DialogManager and CoreNavigation, three components that can make a programmer's job much easier while providing a (relatively) simple, clean and concise codebase.

 In addition to providing the abstract `ViewModelBase` class, the additional components make it easier to navigate to pages *modally*, treating each navigation as an atomic awaitable task.
 Gone are the days tracking whether the user hit the cancel button, back button or the device hardware button.
 No matter how the user closes the dialog, control returns to the statement *after* the navigation call, returning the result of the dialog.